Terrell County Vehicle Impound Guide

 Dealing with unexpected impound fees can be a financial strain.
 Here are some options if you're struggling to afford them:

-• Borrow from family/friends: Reach out to your support network to see if they can lend you the necessary funds.
+• Contact a Family Member or Friend: Reach out to your support network to see if they can lend you the necessary funds.

-• Payment plans (some lots offer this): Inquire with the impound lot about the possibility of setting up a payment plan.
+• Ask About a Payment Plan: Inquire with Brian Harris Towing & Recovery, LLC about the possibility of setting up a payment plan.
 Some lots may be willing to work with you, but this is not guaranteed.

 After Retrieval